mackoo13/popsicle/docs/user_guide/02_code_transformation.md

 ## Usage (LORE programs with loop unrolling)

-`wombat-transform-lore-unroll`
+`popsicle-transform-lore-unroll`

-The effect of this script is the same as of `wombat-transform-lore-unroll`.
+The effect of this script is the same as of `popsicle-transform-lore-unroll`.
 Besides, it inserts a `#pragma` statement above the innermost loop.

 TODO list possible options for unrolling